geekitycom/core-values/README.md

-# Values
+# Core Values

-Small app to take a list of core-values and compare intelligently to determine your top 5 core-values.
+Core Values is a simple app to help you determine your top 5 core values.

 Available to use at [values.geekity.com](https://values.geekity.com).